wso2/docs-is/en/docs/learn/configuring-oauth2-openid-connect.md

     </tr>
     <tr>
         <td>Client Id</td>
-        <td>Client ID of the application you registered in the IDP for Identity Server.</td>
+        <td>Client ID of the application you registered in the IDP for WSO2 Identity Server.</td>
         <td><code>1421263438188909</code></td>
     </tr>
     <tr>
         <td>Client Secret</td>
-        <td>Client Secret of the application you registered in the IDP for Identity server.
-Click the Show button to view the value you enter.</td>
+        <td>Client Secret of the application you registered in the IDP for WSO2 Identity server.
+Click the <strong>Show</strong> button to view the value you enter.</td>
         <td><code>12ffb4dfb2fed67a00846b42126991f8</code></td>
     </tr>
     <tr>